Hirotaka Mita

-Hirotaka Mita (三田 啓貴, Mita Hirotaka, born September 14, 1990) is a Japanese professional footballer who plays as an attacking midfielder and currently plays for Thai League 1 club, Nakhon Ratchasima.
-Known for his versatility and work rate, Mita has played over 300 matches in Japan's top tiers and has recently ventured into international leagues, showcasing his adaptability at age 34.
+Hirotaka Mita (三田 啓貴, Mita Hirotaka, born September 14, 1990) is a Japanese professional footballer who plays as an attacking midfielder and currently plays for Thai League 1 club, Ayutthaya United.
+Known for his versatility and work rate, Mita has played over 300 matches in Japan's top tiers and has recently ventured into international leagues, showcasing his adaptability at age 35.

 Early life

 Born in Setagaya, Tokyo, Mita grew up in a vibrant urban environment that fostered his early interest in football.
 He began his youth career with Buddy FC from 2000 to 2002 before joining the prestigious FC Tokyo youth academy from 2003 to 2008.
 Mita opted for higher education at Meiji University, a renowned institution for developing football talent in Japan, where he played university football from 2009 to 2012.
 During his time at Meiji, he made 4 appearances and scored 2 goals in the Emperor's Cup as a special designated player for the JFA and J.League in 2012, demonstrating his early potential.
 His decision to pursue university football before turning professional reflects a thoughtful approach to his career, prioritizing development over an immediate leap to professional football.